AlexNek/Blazor-for-You/ForDevelopers/readme.md

 # Blazor for developers

 ## Overview
-In this guide, we won't go over another basic Blazor tutorial.
+In this article, we won't go over another basic Blazor tutorial.
 Many resources already cover that topic.
 Instead, we'll focus on specific challenges that developers might face when using the new rendering modes in .NET 8 and later.

 The article is not straightforward because there is a lot of information in it and I have tried to break it down.
 ![image](images/article.png)

-For additional examples, visit the [Examples Repository](https://github.com/AlexNek/BlazorNet8PlusExamples).
+For examples, visit the [example repository](https://github.com/AlexNek/BlazorNet8PlusExamples).
+You can also find a detailed [description of the examples](https://github.com/AlexNek/BlazorNet8PlusExamples/blob/master/readme.md).
+Alternatively, you can jump straight to the demos: [Demo 1](https://blazornet9rendermodes.azurewebsites.net) or [Demo 2](https://blazorauthentication202412.azurewebsites.net).

 ## Introduction to Blazor's New Rendering Modes